Accles and Pollock, Tube Manufacturers, Oldbury

-- Admin History: Accles and Pollock can be traced back to Accles Ltd at Holford Mill, Perry Barr in Birmingham, a company set up in 1896, by James George Accles (an engineer and perfector of the Gatling gun), to exploit the relatively new process of cold drawing with its considerable potential in the booming bicycle industry.
+- History Note: Accles and Pollock can be traced back to Accles Ltd at Holford Mill, Perry Barr in Birmingham, a company set up in 1896, by James George Accles (an engineer and perfector of the Gatling gun), to exploit the relatively new process of cold drawing with its considerable potential in the booming bicycle industry.
 When the venture went into liquidation in 1898, Accles' secretary, Charles Barlow, took over, forming Accles Tube Syndicate, with which George Accles was not connected.
 The name was changed to Accles and Pollock in 1901, after financial backing was provided by Mr. Tom Pollock.
 The Company was forced to leave Holford Mill though, and moved to Oldbury in February 1902.
 Here they produced the first tubular box spanners (in 1905), and the first tubular sections for aircraft and the first tubular furniture (in 1907).
 In 1909 two acres of land were acquired in Rounds Green, Oldbury which became Paddock Works.

 In 1910, the Company merged with Merriman and Oldbury Steel Conduit Co. to form Accles & Pollock Ltd. The directors were Tom Pollock (Chairman), C.T.Barlow and W.W.
 Hackett (Joint Managing Directors) and J. Baker.
 In the same year Accles & Pollock built the world's first all-metal aircraft, The Mayfly.
 The Company moved into tubular steel golf shaft manufacturing after securing the first patent of seamless tapered steel golf shafts in 1913, though a ban by 'Royal and Ancient' on the use of steel golf shafts meant A&P couldn't trade in the U.K. (though they could in America).
 This branch later traded as Apollo.